astahhu/nutzerverwaltungstool/readme.md

-# Keycloak User
+# Nutzerveraltungstool
-This is a simple user management application for Keycloak.
-It allows you to configure users and their roles in a file.
-This Application will then create/update the users and assign them the roles in Keycloak.
-It will also delete/disable users that are not in the configuration file.
+This tool setups users in Keycloak and other Platforms.
+It will automatically delete/disalbe Users that are no longer in the Configuration.

+This Tool accepts as User Configuration, the following forms:

+1. A Configuration file
+2. A Nextcloud Table with Configurable Fields.

 ## Usage
 ### Configuration